dearhive/MashShare/readme.txt

 **Shortcodes**

-* Use `[mashshare]` anywhere in pages or post's text to show the buttons and total count where you like to at a custom position.
+* Use `[mashshare]` anywhere in pages or post's text to show the buttons and total share count wherever you like.
-Buttons are shown exactly on the place where you use the shortcode in your content.
+Share Buttons will be shown exactly on the place where you copy the shortcode in your content.

 There are more parameters available:

  `[mashshare shares="false" buttons="true" align="left"]` for buttons without shares, alignment left `[mashshare shares="true" buttons="false" align="right"]` for sharecount without buttons, alignment right

-* For manual insertion of the Share Buttons in your template files use the following php code where you want to show your Mash share buttons:`do_action('mashshare');`
+* For manual insertion of the Share Buttons in your template files use the following php code on place you like to see the share buttons:`echo do_shortcode('[mashshare]');`
 Configure the Share buttons sharing function in the settings page of the plugin.
 * Change the color of Mashshare count with setting option.